Romtam/romtam.github.io/_posts/2019-07-17-ise-application.md

 * [Another thorough interview writeup (in Thai), by Captain Ronnie](https://www.dek-d.com/board/view/3900324/)

 ## Any questions?
 Thank you for reading up to this point.
 I really hope I put everything forward clearly and you can learn something from my experience.
-If you have any questions about anything related to admissions, or if you think I should add something to this post, please do not hesitate to contact me.
+If you have any questions about anything related to admissions, or if you think I should add something to this post, please do not hesitate to contact me (both Thai or English is fine).

 Until next time,